rieckpil/progmot/content/post/writing-a-book-remotely.md

 As a result, we now have some basic standards on when and how to highlight sections or single words.

-If you're starting from scratch, take some time with your authors to define clear definitions and create a one-pager for your typesetting rules.
+If you're starting from scratch, take some time with your co-authors to set clear definitions and create a one-pager for your typesetting rules.

 ### Have Fun

 That's the most important takeaway.
-Find people that you enjoy working with and that you can learn from.
+Find people you enjoy working with and from whom you can learn.

 It's a side project, enjoy the experience, and learn as much as you can.
 It's your spare time.
 If it feels like a job, don't do it.

-Don't expect to become rich by writing a book but instead, use this opportunity to establish a brand in your niche or use it as a form of credibility.
-I'm pretty sure that co-authoring an eBook weighs more than any basic certification for a specific topic.
+Don't expect to become rich by writing a book but instead, use this opportunity to establish a brand in your niche or use it as a way of establishing credibility and authority.
+I'm fairly certain co-authoring an eBook is more relevant than any basic certification for a specific topic.

 ## About the eBook Authors 🙋‍♂️